jmackey-astro/pion-docs/docs/source/getting_started.rst

 -----------------------------------------------

 Some flags and settings need to be chosen at compile-time, and these can be specified in a build script.
-Some example build sripts can be downloaded here and modified as needed:
+Some example build sripts can be downloaded here and modified as needed.
+They are also available in the ``scripts/`` subdirectory of the PION source code.

  + Debian 10: :download:`build_debian.sh <build_scripts/build_debian.sh>`
  + Ubuntu 20: :download:`build_debian.sh <build_scripts/build_debian.sh>`